HomeTools & UtilitiesPlay Store

 How do I find new and lesser known apps on the Play Store?

-Skip the top charts and use specific multi word searches, then check the Editors Choice collection and sort any category page by Top New instead of Top.
-The similar apps carousel at the bottom of a listing you already like is the single best way we have found to discover related gems.
+Skip the top charts and use specific multi word searches, then tap the Editors' Choice filter in the search results and sort any category page by its fresher ranking instead of Top.
+The similar apps carousel at the bottom of a listing you already like, and the developer's own page, are the two best ways we have found to discover related gems.

 Are hidden gem apps on the Play Store safe to install?

 Most are, because Play Protect scans every download, but it does not catch everything.
-Before installing we read the most recent reviews, check the last updated date, and read the requested permissions on the listing.
+Before installing we read the most recent reviews, check the last updated date, and read both the requested permissions and the data safety section on the listing.
 If a simple tool asks for access it has no reason to need, we walk away.

 Why do the same big apps always show up first?

 The top charts reward downloads and marketing spend, so established apps stay on top and small new releases rarely break through.
-Teaching your feed by installing and rating smaller apps, and browsing the New and Updated rows at the bottom of the Apps tab, gets you much fresher recommendations.
+Teaching your feed by installing and rating smaller apps, and browsing the New and Updated and Editors' Choice rows lower down the Apps tab, gets you much fresher recommendations.

 What if I cannot find what I want on the Play Store at all?

 Some apps, especially open source ones, are only offered on alternative stores that build from source.
-Once you have the vetting habit down, our best app store apps for Android guide covers the safe alternatives worth trying beyond Play.
+Note that from September 2026 Google plans to require apps on certified devices to come from verified developers, so check the current sideloading rules for your phone first.
+Once you have the vetting habit down, our app store apps for Android guide covers the safe alternatives worth trying beyond Play.